stevehemingway/book/GLOSSARY.md

 Trading volume, amount of stuff changing hands.

-## holdings
+## Position

 The stock of securities held by an investor.
 I.e. your portfolio: the set of things you own.
 Ownership is used in a legal, but otherwise vague sense.
+Your position is also known as your holdings: the stuff you own!

 ## market price